Assembly - Introduction

 Basic Features of PC Hardware

-The main internal hardware of a PC consists of the processor, memory and the registers.
-The registers are processor components that hold data and address.
+The main internal hardware of a PC consists of processor, memory, and registers.
+Registers are processor components that hold data and address.
 To execute a program, the system copies it from the external device into the internal memory.
 The processor executes the program instructions.

-The fundamental unit of computer storage is a bit; it could be on (1) or off (0).
-A group of nine related bits makes a byte.
-Eight bits are used for data and the last one is used for parity.
-According to the rule of parity, number of bits that are on (1) in each byte should always be odd.
+The fundamental unit of computer storage is a bit; it could be ON (1) or OFF (0).
+A group of nine related bits makes a byte, out of which eight bits are used for data and the last one is used for parity.
+According to the rule of parity, the number of bits that are ON (1) in each byte should always be odd.

 Every number system uses positional notation, i.e., each position in which a digit is written has a different positional value.
 Each position is power of the base, which is 2 for binary number system, and these powers begin at 0 and increase by 1.